bigskysoftware/htmx/www/content/docs.md

 monitorEvents(htmx.find("#theElement"));
 ```

-This will spit out all events that are occuring on the element with the id `theElement` to the console, and allow you
+This will spit out all events that are occurring on the element with the id `theElement` to the console, and allow you
 to see exactly what is going on with it.

 Note that this *only* works from the console, you cannot embed it in a script tag on your page.